17 Dec Adipose Autologous Stem Cell Therapy vs. Bone Marrow

 Regenerative medicine can be an effective therapy and treatment option for lasting pain relief for a variety of conditions like osteoarthritis of the knee, hip or shoulder; ACL or meniscus tears; tennis or golfer’s elbow; chronic neck and back pain; and more.

 Is it right for you and your condition?
-Take 1 minute to answer a few “yes or no” questions that help to assess if you might be a candidate for PRP, stem cell or other nonsurgical regenerative treatments.
+Take 1 minute to answer a few “yes or no” questions that help to assess if you might be a candidate for PRP, stem cell, or other nonsurgical regenerative treatments.

 Are You a Stem Cell Candidate for Your Joint or Spine Damage?